JCorellaFSL/Nebula-Protocol/Nebula_Protocol.md

 - Constellations expand into Star Systems as needed
 - Structure emerges from actual complexity, not prediction

-## Constellation Content Structure
+## Documentation Structure & Separation of Concerns

+### Constellations: Non-Technical Overview

-Each **Constellation** document should include:
+Each **Constellation** document is a **strategic overview** that provides context, not implementation.
+Include:

-### 1. Constellation Overview
+#### 1. Constellation Overview
 - Clear connection to the Nebula roadmap
+- **What** this constellation accomplishes
+- **Why** it matters to the project
-- Constellation objectives and success criteria
+- Business value and user impact
 - Dependencies on previous constellations

-### 2. Detailed Sub-Tasks
-- Actionable, granular tasks with immediate validation requirements
-- Task priorities and dependencies
-- Estimated effort and timeline
+#### 2. Goals & Success Criteria
+- High-level objectives (not tasks)
+- Measurable outcomes
+- Definition of "done" for this constellation
+- Expected deliverables (what, not how)

+#### 3. Scope & Boundaries
+- What's included in this constellation
+- What's explicitly out of scope
+- Connections to other constellations
+- When to break into Star Systems

+#### 4. Star System Breakdown
+- List of Star Systems within this constellation
+- Brief description of each (what it builds)
+- **No technical details** - reference Star System docs

+#### 5. Star Gate Requirements
-- **Mandatory Testing Step:** Each sub-task must include validation criteria and testing approach
+- Testing criteria for this constellation
+- Quality benchmarks
+- Validation approach
+- Preparation for Star Gate checkpoint

+---

-### 3. Technical Implementation Details
+### Star Systems: Technical Instruction Sets

+Each **Star System** document is an **execution guide** for LLMs.
+Include:

+#### 1. Technical Overview
+- What this Star System builds (specific component/feature)
-- Technology stack specifics
+- Technology stack and architecture
+- Integration points
+- Prerequisites

+#### 2. Implementation Steps
+- Step-by-step technical instructions
+- Code examples and patterns
+- Configuration details
+- File structure and naming

+#### 3. Technical Specifications
+- API specifications
+- Data models and schemas
 - Architecture decisions
-- Integration patterns
+- Performance requirements
-- Data models and API specifications

-### 4. Testing Strategy
+#### 4. Testing & Validation
-- Testing approach for the constellation
-- Quality assurance criteria
+- Unit tests and integration tests
+- Test cases and scenarios
-- Validation methods
+- Validation criteria
-- Preparation for Star Gate verification
+- Edge cases to handle

-### 5. Potential Challenges
+#### 5. Potential Challenges
 - Known technical hurdles
 - Risk mitigation strategies
 - Decision points requiring stakeholder input

-### 6. Task-Test-Validate Cycle
-- **Implementation Step:** Code/feature development
-- **Immediate Testing:** Manual verification or automated script execution
-- **Validation Criteria:** Clear pass/fail criteria for each test
-- **Iteration Loop:** Fix-test-validate until criteria are met
-- **Documentation:** Record test results and validation outcomes

-### 7. Acceptance Criteria
-- Clear definition of "done" for each sub-task
-- Success metrics and validation methods
-- Deliverable specifications
-- **Validation Evidence:** Documented proof of successful testing
+---

+## Star Gate Validation Process

-### 8. Star Gate Checkpoint (MANDATORY)
+### Star Gate Checkpoint (MANDATORY)
 After completing each constellation, pass through its Star Gate:
 - **Automated Tests:** All tests passing (must genuinely test, not fake outcomes)
 - **Manual Verification:** User-facing features tested by humans